 Today, about 65% of our business is wholesale, mostly through privately owned boutiques and spas.

 What do you hope to gain from QuickBooks Connect?

 I’m looking forward to connecting with a broader group of people outside of my local community.
 I love talking with others who work for themselves about the challenges and the wins of owning your own business.

 I'm also excited about the educational opportunity.
 When it comes to the business side of Etta + Billie, I’m self-taught.
 I want to learn how to push my company forward and grow as an individual business owner.

 Any advice for small business owners just starting out?

-I’m really, really proud to be able to hire and give benefits to my employees (one full-time, two part-time).
+I’m really, really proud to be able to take on employees (one full-time, two part-time).
 It's an incredible feeling to have a team supporting me and my business.
-I'm also very lucky to have friends who occasionally like to help package product!
+I'm also very lucky to have friends who occasionally like to help package product.

 Ready to be a part of an Online Business Community to get virtual help and support from other small business owners?
 Click HERE to sign up!

 Hope you're well and you're having a great week so far!
 Time seems to vanish sometimes and before you know it, it's the weekend :smileylol: